HIGHLIGHTS

 So, the Honor X5c series does improve on the previous X5b in raw performance.
 It has moved from the Helio G36 to the Helio G81, a significant upgrade.

 That said, phones in this price range started using the Helio G81 about a year ago.
-Nevertheless, it’s still an improvement over last year’s model.
+Moreover, Samsung’s Galaxy A07 even has a MediaTek Helio G99.
+So, the value proposition is pretty terrible here.

-Even as an entry-level phone, it fails compete with phones in a similar price range, like the Samsung Galaxy A07, which offers a much faster chip and much longer software support.
+Even as an entry-level phone, it fails to compete with phones in a similar price range.
+And the Rs.
+4,500 price jump does not help it.

 What are your thoughts on the Honor X5c Series?
 Let us know in the comments below!